cncf/project-template/DESIGN-PROPOSALS.md

 List crucial impacts and key questions, some of which may still be open.
 They likely require discussion and are required to understand the trade-offs of the design.
 During the lifecycle of a design proposal, discussion on design aspects can be moved into this section.
 After reading through this section, it should be possible to understand any potentially negative or controversial impact of the design.
 It should also be possible to derive the key design questions: X vs Y.

 This will also help people understand the caveats to the proposal, other important details that didn't come across above, and alternatives that could be considered.
 It can also be a good place to talk about core concepts and how they relate.
-It can be helpful to explicitly list the pros and cons of each decision
+It can be helpful to explicitly list the pros and cons of each decision.
+Later, this information can be reused to update project documentation, guides, and Frequently Asked Questions (FAQs).

 ### Pros
+Pros are defined as the benefits and positive aspects of the design as described.
+It should further reinforce how and why the design meets its goals and intended outcomes.
+This is a good place to check for any assumptions that have been made in the design.
 ### Cons
+Cons are defined as the negative aspects or disadvantages of the design as described.
+This section has the potential to capture outstanding challenge areas or future improvements needed for the project and could be referenced in future PRs and issues.
+This is also a good place to check for any assumptions that have been made in the design.
 ## Risks and Mitigations

 Describe the risks of this proposal and how they can be mitigated.
 This should be broadly scoped and describe how it will impact the larger ecosystem.
 It should include drawbacks to the proposed solution and consider the security implications of the changes too.